mindersec/minder/docs/docs/tutorials/register_repo_create_profile.md

 by using the space key.
 Press the enter key once you have selected all the desired repositories.

-You can see the list of repositories registered in Mediator.
+You can see the list of repositories registered in Minder.
 ```
 minder repo list --provider github
 ```